 Research shows that the average person will go through multiple career changes at as young an age as in the thirties.
 It has not always been like this but this is how it is in the 21st century.
 Your career is a big part of your life and therefore needs to be planned and executed well.
-It will take up a large amount of your time and affect every other area of your life.
+Career choices are many nowadays but the various options can also lead to confusion.

 In the past when economies were a bit more stable than today most people could afford to be with one company until retirement.
 That is how most of our grandparents went through their careers and they did pretty well.
 Now that the world has changed and is constantly changing you need to have a different approach in order to blossom in your career.